richtabor/theme-docs/ava/readme.md

 Simply click **Activate** and both the Ava theme and Ava child theme will be active on your WordPress site.
 Now have at it.

 ## 3. Install Recommended Plugins
 Please install the recommended WordPress plugins through the notice at the top or your admin dashboard.
-If you do not plan on using specific elements, such as the portfoliox, team or WooCommerce shop features, then there’s no need to install those.
+If you do not plan on using specific elements, such as the portfolio, team or WooCommerce shop features, then there’s no need to install those.

 Once clicked, you will be taken to the Plugin Installation admin view, where you may install and activate each plugin, as depicted here: